gymore-io/palette/palette/README.md

 ### Color Operations

 Palette comes with a number of color operations built in, such as saturate/desaturate, hue shift, etc., in the form of operator traits.
 That means it's possible to write generic functions that perform these operation on any color space that supports them.
-The output will of course vary a bit, depending on the color space's characteristics.
+The output will vary depending on the color space's characteristics.

 ```rust
 use palette::{Hue, Shade, Mix, Hsl, Hsv};